YadneshBapat/Project_NSW-road-crash-analysis/README.md

 <li> <p align="justify">The highest number of crashes occurred during these peak hours, with 16:00 - 17:59 (24,513 crashes) and 14:00 - 15:59 (22,901 crashes) leading, aligning with evening rush hour and post-work congestion.
 Other notable periods include 12:00 - 13:59 (18,687 crashes) and 08:00 - 09:59 (17,629 crashes), corresponding to midday and morning peak times.
 Evening intervals like 18:00 - 19:59 (16,445 crashes) and 20:00 - 21:59 (11,054 crashes) also see a significant number of crashes, likely due to reduced visibility.
 Early morning and late-night periods show fewer crashes, with the Unknown category reporting just 11 incidents<br> </p>
 <!-- <img width="148" alt="7 2 hour interval" src="https://github.com/user-attachments/assets/5aa99fc0-97c6-4803-a8ac-5c4f71274335" /> -->
 </li>

+<li> <p align="justify">Vehicles like sedans and hatchbacks have the most crashes.
+It is followed by other 4-wheel vehicles, and then trucks and motorcycles.
+Sedans and hatchbacks were involved in 75,690 crashes, which is more than the total of all four wheel drives, light trucks, and motorcycles (the next four vehicle types) combined.  </p></li>

+Car (sedan/hatch), 75690
+4 wheel drive, 25427
+Light truck utility(from 2018), 13307
+Light truck, 10549
+Motorcycle, 10118

+<li> <p align="justify">ABOUT ROAD</p></li>

 </ul>